apollo-lang/apollo/doc/whitepaper.md

 Language Features
 -----------------

-- Statically typed
+- Statically-typed
-- Light-weight functional tools
+- Imperative, but with light-weight functional tools
-- Interpreted / Compiled
+- Interpreted
+- First-class functions
+- Concise --- to a degree alike Python or Ruby, but with the addition of explicit typing
+- Single-threaded
+- Easily usable by musicians and programmers alike with minimal learning curve
+- Abstracted
+- Simple

 Implementation
 --------------

+- Maintains a record of notes in global state that are ultimately used to create a music file
+- Uses MIDI as a representation of music
 - reasoning about music logically by leveraging light-weight functional programming
 - code as music
 - ability to reach to note values, or to interpret
-- MIDI...; another kind of abstraction

 Use Cases
 ---------